hinamakhija-eGov/business-services/apportion-service/LOCALSETUP.md

 # Local Setup

-To setup the egov-apportion-service service in your local system, clone the [Business Service repository](https://github.com/egovernments/business-services).
+To setup the apportion-service service in your local system, clone the [Business Service repository](https://github.com/egovernments/business-services).

 ## Dependencies